Small Sept. 11 museum known for Ground Zero tours closes

-NEW YORK (AP) — A small museum near New York’s World Trade Center dedicated to preserving the memory of the Sept.
+NEW YORK — A small museum near New York’s World Trade Center dedicated to preserving the memory of the Sept.
 11 attacks is closing after Wednesday, the victim of financial pressures made worse by the COVID-19 pandemic.

 The 9/11 Tribute Museum, which opened in 2006, offered tours led by volunteers who had lost a family member or were connected in some other way to the terrorist attacks on Sept.
 11, 2001.
 It was sometimes confused with the much larger Sept.
 11 museum, which opened in 2014 near the memorial pools that mark where the twin towers stood.